tomaszrondio/newscoop-grunt-boilerplate-less/README.md

 ```

+#### Javascript

-- js files are merged to two files:
+js files are merged to two files:
-- - vendor.js with all third party libraries (jQuery, it's plugins, bootstrap.js etc.) from assets/js/vendor folder.
+- vendor.js with all third party libraries (jQuery, it's plugins, bootstrap.js etc.) from assets/js/vendor folder.
-- - scripts.js with custom js from assets/js folder
+- scripts.js with custom js from assets/js folder

 ### Build

+It does everything that "watch" task does plus it minifies js and css.

 This one is for deployment
 ```
 grunt build